 Not all computers have high-resolution monitors.
 However, if you have a monitor with a high resolution, do not make your front panels very large if you want them to port well.
 For best portability results, leave extra space between controls and avoid overlapping controls.
 When you port a label that overlaps another label, it might overlap the whole control when you enlarge the font on the new platform.

 The most basic type of picture contains a bitmap, which is a series of values that specify the color of each pixel in the picture.
 More complex pictures can contain commands the computer system executes every time it displays the picture.

 Use the paint layer of a graphics application to create bitmap-based pictures.
 Bitmaps are common storage formats for pictures on all platforms.
 If you use pictures that contain bitmaps on front panels, the pictures usually look the same when you load the VIs on another platform.
 However, pictures that contain drawing commands such as filling might include commands that other platforms do not support.
 Check how VIs look on another platform if you expect to use them there.

 Use the draw layer of a graphics application to create pictures that contain drawing commands.
 To make the pictures more portable, paste the final picture into a paint layer of a graphics application before you import the picture into the VI.

-(Windows and macOS) With some graphic applications on Windows and many graphics applications on macOS, you can cut or copy a picture with a nonrectangular shape.
-For example, on macOS, you can use a Lasso tool to select the outline of a circle, triangle, or a more complicated shape such as a musical note.
+(Windows and OS X) With some graphic applications on Windows and many graphics applications on OS X, you can cut or copy a picture with a nonrectangular shape.
+For example, on OS X, you can use a Lasso tool to select the outline of a circle, triangle, or a more complicated shape such as a musical note.

 Other platforms might draw these irregular shapes on a rectangular white background.
 On Windows, if you want pictures with irregular shapes and pictures that scale well, use applications that support enhanced metafiles.